-When we published our original Amazon Echo review in November 2015, reviewer Caleb Denison was simultaneously creeped out and entranced with the strange new home assistant speaker featuring Alexa’s voice.
-He was uncertain about the device: Is this a quirky novelty or something that’s here to stay?
+When we published our original Amazon Echo review way back in November 2015, we were simultaneously creeped out and entranced with the strange new home assistant speaker featuring Alexa’s voice.
+We were uncertain about the device: Is this a quirky novelty or something that’s here to stay?
 The fact that we’re conducting another Amazon Echo review hints at the answer.

-Looking back, you can’t really blame Denison for his stance.
+Looking back, you can’t really blame us.
 After all, it seemed so futuristic at the time: a device that you can tell to add toothpicks to your grocery list, turn off your lights, and play Disney songs for your kid?
 Weird, right?

 Everyone seems to be scrambling to add Alexa’s skills and capabilities to their own devices